 The Bechtel Prize is named for Louise Seaman Bechtel, who was an editor, author, collector of children’s books, and teacher.
-She was the first person to head a juvenile book department at an American publishing house.
-As such, she took children’s literature seriously, helped establish the field, and was a tireless advocate for the importance of literature in kids’ lives.
+In 1919, Bechtel became the first person to lead a juvenile book department at an American publishing house.
+Bechtel helped establish the field of children’s literature and was a tireless advocate for the importance of literature in children’s lives.
+This award honors her legacy.

 Selection criteria for the Bechtel Prize include the project’s relevance and appropriateness for readers of Teachers & Writers Magazine, most of whom teach writing at the elementary, secondary, or post-secondary level.
 Teachers & Writers Magazine publishes work that is concise, lively, and geared to a general audience.
-Prospective entrants for the Bechtel Prize are encouraged to visit the magazine to become familiar with the work of Teachers & Writers, and to read past published lesson plans and articles.
-The prize selection committee is made up of members of the editorial board of Teachers & Writers Magazine.
+Prospective entrants for the Bechtel Prize are encouraged to visit the magazine to become familiar with the work we publish.

 Previous Bechtel Prize Winners